flekschas/regl-scatterplot/README.md

   are **not nullifiable** will be ignored if you try to set them to a falsy value.
 For example, if you call `scatterplot.attr({ width: 0 });` the width will not be changed as `0` is interpreted as a falsy value.

+- By default, the `width` and `height` are set to `'auto'`, which will make the `canvas` stretch all the way to the bounds of its clostest parent element with `position: relative`.
+When set to `'auto'` the library also takes care of resizing the canvas on `resize` and `orientationchange` events.

 - The background of the scatterplot is transparent, i.e., you have to control the background with CSS! `background` is used when drawing the